Internship opportunity with the European Bank of Reconstruction and Development

 Our support for SMEs stretches over several priority areas.
 We provide small enterprises with advice to help them innovate and grow and we work with policy-makers to create an environment where they can succeed.

-To classify a company as an SME, we look at a combination of turnover, employees and total assets.
-Typically, an SME is considered as a company with turnover of under €50 million (or a balance sheet of under €43 million), with between 10 and 250 employees (exceptionally up to 500 employees)
+To classify a company as an SME, we look at a combination of turnover, employees, and total assets.
+Typically, an SME is considered as a company with turnover of under €50 million (or a balance sheet of under €43 million), with between 10 and 250 employees (exceptionally up to 500 employees).

 From financiers to engineers, lawyers and industry experts, our unique mix of skills and expertise comes together to offer solutions that really meet the needs of small businesses.

-Read an account from last year’s intern
+Read an account from one of our interns